 OPEN TRADE POLICY:

-Since the mid-90s, Peru has been committed to an open market policy which has resulted in the establishment of 19 Free Trade Agreements (that include 53 partner countries for the trade of good, services and investment.
-They represent the largest markets such as the European Union, China, United States, among others, accounting for over 4 billion people and covering 96% of our exports.
+Since the mid-90s, Peru has been committed to an open market policy which has resulted in the establishment of 19 Free Trade Agreements (that include 53 partner countries, including the ones from the European Union).
+They represent 75% of the world GDP, accounting for over 4 billion people and covering 96% of our exports.